160th Mechanized Brigade

-The 160th Mechanized Brigade (160 окрема механізована бригада) is a mechanized brigade of the Ukrainian Ground Forces that was formed in 2024.
+The 160th Separate Mechanized Brigade (MUN A4977) is a mechanized brigade of the Ukrainian Ground Forces that was formed in 2024.

 History

 The brigade was formed in the summer of 2024.
 The formation of the 160th Mechanized Brigade is part of a larger expansion of the Ukrainian Army that plans to form 10 new brigades with their numerical designation in the 160s.
 All of these brigades will be formed from freshly mobilized troops.
 The brigade was reported to be undergoing training in Poland.